Hamnet Shakespeare: Shakespeare's sonnets

 Michael Wood suggests that sonnet 33, which is typically grouped with Shakespeare's so-called "Fair Youth" sonnets, might instead allude to Hamnet's death.
-In this sonnet, there is also an implied pun on "sun" and "son": "Even so my sun one early morn did shine / With all triumphant splendour on my brow; / But out, alack, he was but one hour mine, / The region cloud hath mask'd him from me now".
+In this sonnet, there is also an implied pun on "sun" and "son": "Even so my Sunne one early morne did shine / With all triumphant splendor on my brow; / But out alack, he was but one houre mine, / The region cloude hath mask'd him from me now".
 Juan Daniel Millán believes that not only sonnet 33 alludes to Hamnet's death, but that all of the Fair Youth sonnets were dedicated to Hamnet and that they were Shakespeare's way of dealing with the loss.
 He suggests that Hamnet is the fair youth the poems are addressing.

+Sonnet 37 may have also been written in response to Hamnet's death.
+In it, Shakespeare says, "As a decrepit father takes delight / To see his active child do deeds of youth / So I, made lame by fortune's dearest spight / Take all my comfort of thy worth and truth."
+Still, if this is an allusion to Hamnet, it is a vague one.